StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.txt

 >Works for Attrition, Hardpoint, Campaign, and Titan Brawl
 >Evac sequence will trigger if you lose a game (and will take off as soon as you get in!)
 >In the campaign, the evac will run regardless of if you win or lose, since the cutscene triggers depend on it
->The rework for the Thunderbolt Titan minigun, a full-auto test mod for the WYS-0404
+>The rework for the Thunderbolt Titan minigun, a semi-auto test mod for the WYS-0404

 If you want to experiment (or plan on using this mod for a server), here are some settings you can change: